aixplain/model-interfaces/docs/user/samples/speech-enhancement/README.md

 ### Download the model file

-Clone the aixplain-models repository and navigate to the speech-enhancement reference example:
+Clone the model-schemas repository and navigate to the speech-enhancement reference example:

 ```
 git clone git@github.com:aixplain/aixplain-models-internal.git